Adding Level Structure to Supersingular Elliptic Curve Isogeny Graphs: Counting N -isogenies

+In this section, we require $N$ to be a prime $N\neq p$, and we will note where we use the fact that $N<<p$.
 We apply the results of Section~\ref{sec:vertices_to_EOs} to provide a new approximate upper bound on the number of $N$-isogenies between pairs of distinct supersingular elliptic curves with conjugate $j$-invariants.
 We contrast this to approximate counts and bounds provided in \cite[Lemma 6]{CGL06} and \cite[Theorem 3.9]{EHLMP_lisogconjcount} in Section~\ref{sssec:compare_to_other_bounds}.

-As in Section~\ref{ssec:ActionsOnEGSet}, we fix Weierstrass equations over $\Fpp$ for each supersingular $j$-invariant and work exclusively with this set of representative curves, instead of isomorphism classes of curves.
-This is to make our counting statements easier.

-Let $\alpha_N$ denote the number of pairs $(E,\psi)$ where $\psi:E\to E^p$ is a degree-$N$ isogeny from $E$ to its $p$-power Frobenius conjugate $E^p$.
+Let $\alpha_N$ denote the number of pairs $(E,\psi)\in \EGSet$ where $\psi:E\to E^p$ is a degree-$N$ isogeny from $E$ to its $p$-power Frobenius conjugate $E^p$.
 Let $\alpha_N'\leq\alpha_N$ be the count of the subset of pairs $(E,\psi)$ as above with $E$ defined over $\Fpp\setminus\Fp$.